Business Taxes

 Repairs and Maintenance

-• Enter repair and maintenance costs for farm buildings, machinery, and equipment on Line 25, excluding improvements (such as replacements of major components or structural parts).
+• Enter deductible repair and maintenance expenses for farm buildings, machinery, vehicles, and equipment on the appropriate Schedule F expense line.

-• Repairs to your home are not deductible.
+• Repairs to your personal residence are not deductible as farm expenses.

 Capitalizing Costs for Producing or Acquiring Property

-• If you produce or acquire property for resale, certain costs must be capitalized under section 263A.
+• Taxpayers who produce property or acquire property for resale may be required to capitalize certain direct and indirect costs under Internal Revenue Code section 263A.

 Depreciation and Section 179 Deduction